If someone at work has COVID-19

 - Wales – Welsh Government self-isolation guidance

-Staff may be concerned that they've worked with someone with coronavirus.
-The employer can reassure them by making clear what measures they've taken to keep the workplace safe and avoid close contact between people wherever possible.
+Staff may be concerned that they've worked with someone with COVID-19.
+The employer can reassure them by making clear what measures they've taken to keep the workplace safe.

 Staff should speak to their employer if they have any concerns or are unsure about whether they need to self-isolate.